crate/crate-clients-tools/docs/integrate/etl.md

 [Apache Kafka] is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

-- [Data Ingestion using Kafka and Kafka Connect]
-- [Executable stack: Apache Kafka, Apache Flink, and CrateDB]
-- [Tutorial: Replicating data to CrateDB with Debezium and Kafka]

 ```{seealso}
 [CrateDB and Apache Kafka]